Maple Class Curriculum Letter

 Homework will consist of a half termly challenge sheet where the children can choose an activity to complete each week.
-The activities will be linked to our class topic and will give the children the opportunity to practice the knowledge and skills they are developing in school.
+The activities will be linked to our learning in class and will give the children the opportunity to practice the knowledge and skills they are developing in school.
 Homework folders will be collected in on Wednesday each week and sent out again on Friday.

 Please return your child’s PE Kit to school as soon as possible.
 Our PE session is on a Friday morning.
 Please ensure earrings are removed ready for our PE session and all long hair is tied back.

 Forest schools, outdoor play and our muddy kitchen